 Note that fraudulent conveyances are considered "white-collar crimes" because they're executed through property transactions instead of physical actions.
 But anyone ... whether they're white-collar professionals or not ... may be convicted of making fraudulent conveyances.

-Defenses to "fraudulent conveyance" charges
+Defenses to "fraudulent conveyance" charges in Nevada

 There are two primary defenses to fight allegations of fraudulent conveyances in Nevada: 1) No intent to defraud, and 2) Insufficient evidence.